mrochk/NN.c/README.md

 For the optimizer we always use the simple *non-stochastic* gradient descent algorithm.

-For storing numerical values (parameters etc) we use the single-precision floating-point type (`float`).
+For storing numerical values we use the single-precision floating-point type (`float`).